ndau/chaincode_scripts/README.md

 The `ReleaseFromEndowment` transaction has some special handling.
 The top of the RFE stack is identical to the standard context, but it has an additional field appended to the bottom::

 - `dest`: a struct representing the destination account into which this RFE will release funds.

+# Coding Conventions

+* Code should be run through chfmt
+* Functions should use CamelCase
+* Constants should be named, and constant names should be UPPERCASE
+* opcodes are in lowercase
+* when explicitly failing a validation script, use the fail opcode
+* remember that numeric zero is a good return and anything else is a failure
+* to return the result of a conditional, use not instead of a conditional